BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 If my understanding is correct, the `.coverage` is basically a binary blob of code coverage information, which can be used by Visual Studio to give you an indication of your code coverage.
 Unfortunately, it does not work out of the box for SonarCloud.
-This means we need to convert it to an `.xml` file that is usable.
+This means we need to convert it to an `.xml` file which will be usable.
 There are various ways of doing this, but the easiest I have found is to use the `codecoverage.exe` provided with Visual Studio Enterprise, i.e. the Visual Studio version that is installed on the Azure agents.